getlantern/flashlight/README.md

       Go to the activate tab on the top of the page and activate on staging and production.
 It will take several minutes to activate.

 ### Testing domain mappings
 Domain mappings can be tested using the [ddftool](https://github.com/getlantern/ddftool).
-You'll want to find valid IPs for each provider, then test for expected responses using `https://<provider mapping front-facing domain name>/<some origin domain path for testing>`.
+You'll want to first use the ddftool to find valid IPs for each provider, then test for the expected response using one of the respective IPs and `https://<provider mapping front-facing domain name>/<some origin domain path for testing>` for the URL.

 ## Building
 In CI, `flashlight` used `GH_TOKEN` for access to private repositories.